50+ Book Ideas (and 11 Ways to Find Even More!)

 With all the major elements sorted, you can then use a story structure like “The Hero’s Journey” or “Save the Cat” to outline your entire book.
 At that point, there’ll be nothing stopping you from plowing ahead!

 Many esteemed authors, including Sylvia Plath and Stephen King, began their careers by writing short stories before eventually “graduating” to novels.
 But this evolution needn’t take years.
-Sometimes, a character leaps off the page, or a denouement leaves you craving more, and what started as a short story unfolds into 50,000 words or more.
+Sometimes, a character leaps off the page, you suddenly begin in the thick of rising action, or a denouement leaves you craving more, and what started as a short story unfolds into 50,000 words or more.

 Need a jumping-off point?
 We’ve got you covered with our lovingly curated list of over 200 short story ideas.
 Here are a few to whet your appetite:

 - "Say cheese!"
 You push the camera button, hear the click, and... that's when all hell breaks loose.

 - A person wakes up in bed, drenched in salty ocean water.